Impossible Pumpkin Pie

 So I turned to my pumpkin slab pie recipe for spicing inspiration, and tried again.
 This second time, I increased the amount of ground cinnamon, added in ground ginger and ground nutmeg, and left out the allspice altogether.

 Much better! - Now the pie was a pumpkin pie flavor we enjoyed.
-And this revised version is the recipe I'm sharing with you today.
+And this revised version is the Impossible Pumpkin Pie recipe I'm sharing with you today.
+Enjoy!

 Box of Bisquick Image

-And mix up a simple batter with the Bisquick, canned pumpkin, evaporated milk, eggs, and some spices ...
+To get one started, grab a box of Bisquick or similar prepared biscuit baking mix, and mix up a simple batter with the Bisquick, some canned pumpkin, evaporated milk, eggs, cinnamon, ginger, and nutmeg.

 Impossible Pumpkin Pie Batter in Mixing Bowl Image

-Pour the batter into a 9-inch pie dish, and bake it up ...
+Pour the batter into a 9-inch pie dish, then pop it in the oven to bake.

 Baked Impossible Pumpkin Pie in Pie Dish Image

 This particular impossible pie bakes up with a creamy, custardy-textured pumpkin filling and essentially no crust.
-The biscuit baking mix helps in binding the pumpkin filling together more-so than forming a distinct crust.
+The biscuit baking mix helps in binding the pumpkin filling together and thickening it more-so than it forms a distinct crust.

-Serve up a slice with a dollop of whipped cream for a perfectly delicious pumpkin pie treat.
+Once the pie is cooled and chilled, serve up slices with a dollop of whipped cream for a perfectly delicious pumpkin pie treat.
 A dollop of freshly-whipped Kahlua whipped cream or bourbon whipped cream adds an even extra special touch.

 So if you're looking for a tasty no-fuss crustless pumpkin pie recipe, this Impossible Pumpkin Pie is for you.
 It's a great easy-to-make addition to your fall or Thanksgiving baking line-up.